Shopify/shopify-app-template-remix/README.md

 See [hosting on Vercel](#hosting-on-vercel).

-### admin object undefined on webhook events triggered by the CLI
+### Admin object undefined on webhook events triggered by the CLI

 When you trigger a webhook event using the Shopify CLI, the `admin` object will be `undefined`.
 This is because the CLI does trigger an event with a valid shop.
 The `admin` object is only available when the webhook is triggered by a real shop.